BramVan-Oosterhout/katacoda-scenarios/foswiki1/meta/step01-answer.md

-Run the following command and check the Sandbox.SolutionMetaDataStep1 page.
+Run the following command and check the Sandbox.Solutions.Step1 page.

-`tar xvzf /root/SolutionMetaData.tgz -C /var/www/foswiki/data/Sandbox --wildcards SolutionMetaDataStep1*`{{execute}}
+`/tmp/answer step1`{{execute}}